igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 ```
 Much easier to work with!

-In general, it is good to use assignments and production kinds from the
+In general, it is a good practice to use assignments and production kinds from
-beginning as they represent valuable information (a sort of docs).
+the start as they represent valuable information (a sort of docs).
 The AST types
-generator uses those information as you have seen.
+generator uses those information, as you have seen.

 Let's run our calculator just to make sure it works: